microsoft/knowledge-extraction-recipes-forms/Scenarios/Informative_Image_Selection_FR_Pattern/README.md

 By viewing the results, we can tell that:

 - "Roll" elements are alphanumeric.
-They start wit a letter and end with a digit.
+They start with a letter and end with a digit.
 - "Scene" elements are alphanumeric.
 They start with a digit and end with a letter.
 - "Take" elements are simply numerical values.